fsprojects/FSharpPlus/DESIGN_GUIDELINES.md

 ### Modules

- - Generic operators and functions should go in the FSharpPlus.Operators module unless they conflict each other or with existing F# functionality, in which case they should go in a module that requires explicit opening.
+ - Generic operators and functions should go into the `FSharpPlus.Operators` module unless they conflict each other or with existing F# functionality, in which case they should go in a module that requires explicit opening.
  - New types/collections should be added in a separate file, ideally having a module with let-bound functions as it's in general more F# idiomatic.
 Some static members, required to satistfy static constraints for generic abstractions should be added when the type implement that abstraction, but if it expose a let-bound function with the same functionality, the static member can be hidden from the tooling with an attribute.
+ - Unary/binary operators: Adding an operator to the auto opened `FSharpPlus.Operators` module should be really justified as the amount of operators is limited and because of the increasing chance to clash with another library's operator.
+Adding operators to manually opened modules is the alternative.

+### Overloaded Static members

+- Default overloads are and should be available for the end user of the library, but internally we should avoid relying on them.
+It's better to duplicate code or eventually to factor out some portions than relying on default implementations.
+This provides less complicated type inference (more control over the code) and faster compile time.

+- Careful must be taken when using interfaces, there are scenarios where it is desired to provide overloads for an explicit interface (ie: `seq<_>`) but not to implicit  types implementing that interface, which will otherwise become a default overload.
+As an example an explicitely `seq<_>` instance has an overload for `>>=` but it's not good that all types that implement `seq<_>` defaults to that overload (not all `IEnumerables<_>` are monads), while for methods like `skip` it's just fine to have `seq<_>` as a default.

+- New abstractions should consider using well known operators as static members, specially if it exists a generic global operator.
+As an example `>>=` exists as a global operator, so it's better to use it also as convention for the monadic bind operation by requiring a `>>=` (instead of a named `bind`) static member.
+This has 2 advantages: It allows the operator on the type to be used without this library as a non-generic one, and it also increase the chance of finding 3rd party types that have that operator already defined.